 3. Clean your floor to remove residues

-Buildup of residues from bad cleaning materials and dirt are possible reasons for a dull laminate floor.
-You might want to clean the dirt off to get the laminate floor to shine again.
+The build-up of residues from bad cleaning materials and dirt are possible reasons for a dull laminate floor.
+You might want to clean the dirt off to get the Pergo laminate floor to shine again.

 Damp-mop your floor using water or a cleaning mixture as minimally as possible.
 A sprayer is a good option – so spray a section at a time as you clean it before going to the next part.

 Do not steam clean your laminate floor as steam is too hot and will strip away the shiny finish on your laminate floor.

 You can wring your cleaning towel, piece of cloth, or even a traditional mop to get rid of excess water and just leave it a little damp.
 Allow it to air dry.
 Repeat the procedure for an extremely dull-looking laminate floor that may have had years of cleaner residue build-up.

 Use a dry cleaning cloth or microfiber cleaning cloth to buff your floor dry.
 Buff a section at a time before going to the next section to leave a nice shine on your laminate floor.
 Bluffing helps restores and rejuvenates the laminate shine.

 Tip: Avoid using wax and polish for long-lasting Laminate shine and luster

 Why Are My Laminate Floors Dull and Streaky

 Laminate flooring is beautiful and adds value to your home when taken care of correctly.
 But, what is the cause of dull- streaky laminate and sticky floor after mopping?